KiandaBPM/docs/content/docs/troubleshooting/rule-diagnostics.md

 ## Prerequisites

-Before getting started, you must open a process instance of any status that you would like to perform rule diagnostics on.
+Before getting started, you must open a process instance that you would like to perform rule diagnostics on.